-The Company enters into unsecured loans and advances with Aurizon Network Pty Ltd (subsidiary of Aurizon Holdings Limited) at floating rates of interest pursuant to 9 year Intra Group Loan Agreements executed in August 2015 which allows up to \$100.0 million to be advanced or loaned subject to certain limited conditions.
+The Company enters into unsecured loans and advances with Aurizon Network Pty Ltd (subsidiary of Aurizon Holdings Limited) at floating rates of interest pursuant to an Intra Group Loan Agreement maturing in August 2024, which allows up to \$100.0 million to be advanced or loaned subject to certain limited conditions.
 Hence, the company incurs interest expense and earns interest income on these loans and advances.